mhayo/scripts/README.md

 # scripts
 # System Administration Scripts

-Welcome to the System Administration Scripts portfolio project.
 This repository contains a collection of scripts designed to assist with various system administration tasks.
 These scripts are intended to automate routine tasks, improve efficiency, and ensure consistency across different environments.

 ## Table of Contents